 When is the name prohibited from use?
 (Section 216)

+For the same name to qualify as prohibited, it must have been associated with the insolvent ‘oldco’ company for at least 12 months prior to liquidation.
 Directors of a liquidated, insolvent company cannot reuse the company name, or one similar enough to suggest an association, for 5 years post-liquidation, unless they adhere to strict guidelines.

 How is the use of a ‘similar’ name determined